A few helpful notes

 GEMS has an arrangement with Microsoft Office, as a result, families will receive 5 licenses for Microsoft Office 365.
 The GIS IT Team will be available to give you more information and support about this at the start of the academic year, when your child arrives with their new device.

-Mac or Windows - Which BYOD do I buy?
+Mac or Windows - Which device do I buy?

 This is a common question asked by many parents and is not a straightforward one to answer.

-In our experience with ICT support for children who brings their devices to school we need to look at the important factors that contribute to our recommendation.
+In our experience, with IT support for children who bring their devices to school, we need to look at the important factors that contribute to our recommendation.